DeepSenseCA/echofilter/docs/source/usage_guide.rst

     Entrained air
-        Bubbles of air which have been submerged into the ocean by waves or by the strong turbulence commonly found in tidal energy channels.
+        Bubbles of air which have been submerged into the ocean by waves or by the strong :term:`turbulence` commonly found in tidal energy channels.

     EV file
-        An Echoview file bundling Sv data together with associated lines and regions produced by processing.
+        An Echoview file bundling :term:`Sv` data together with associated lines and regions produced by processing.

     EVL
         The Echoview line file format.